 Take a drive and explore the island.
 For a change of scenery, head to Hilo.
 The drive across the island will take you about four hours round-trip if you go all the way, but don’t rush it.
 With gorgeous views and spots to stop and take it all in, it’s well worth the time.

-Miscellaneous Shop in Kealakekua, HI, United States
+Other Great Outdoors in Kealakekua, HI, United States

 Forget the 9-to-5 routine of the mainland and welcome mornings in the water.
 The marine life around the island is impressive.
 Brightly colored fish are easy enough to spot if you’ve got a mask and snorkel.
 Head out to Kealakekua Bay, slip a towel onto the slick black rocks and jump in.
 Need gear?
 Kona Boys offers rentals on just about everything you need.

-Seafood Restaurant in Kailua Kona, HI, United States
+Seafood Restaurant in Kailua-Kona, HI, United States

 Try poke, the fresh fish marinated in soy and ginger that's a staple food of the islands.
 You’ll have a choice of about a half dozen flavors ranging from sweet to savory.
 Pick two and they’ll add a scoop of rice and your choice of salad to round things out.
 But beware: One bite, and you’ll find yourself unable to move until you’ve finished your meal.
 Yes, it's that good.